MitocGroup/deep-microservices-todomvc/README.md

 ## Directory Layout [![Join char on gitter.im](https://img.shields.io/badge/%E2%8A%AA%20gitter%20-join%20chat%20%E2%86%92-brightgreen.svg)](https://gitter.im/MitocGroup/deep-framework)

 ```
-DeepNgToDo/             --> root folder of the DeepNgToDo microservice
+DeepTodo/               --> root folder of the DeepTodo microservice
   Frontend/             --> this folder includes everything front-end related
     .deepignore         --> this file is used only when front-end is supposed to be ignored
     _build/             --> this folder, if exists, is used by default and everything else is ignored